pitchmuc/aepp/docs/queryservice.md

 * output : OPTIONAL : the format you would like to be returned.
 * Possible format:
   * "raw" : return the instance of the query object.
-  * "dataframe" : return a dataframe with the data. (default)
+  * "dataframe" : return a dataframe with the data. (default)\
+  Returns empty dataframe when the query result is empty.

 ```python